alsonpr/Henley-Passport-Index-Dataset/README.md

 ## Description

 This project extract the information from API provided by the Henley Passport Index, which is an interactive online tool that provides information about the visa requirements for different countries.
-This project consumes API and converts it into a structured csv format that can be easily analyzed.
+It consumes API and converts it into a structured csv format that can be easily analyzed.
 The data is then saved as a CSV file that can be used for further analysis or visualizations.

 ## Dependencies
 The project was developed using Python 3.8 and requires the following libraries: